MARCO-K/AzureBackupProtection/README.md

 You can specify RetentionDays, backuptype and database name as filter.

 This will retrieve all blob items of the last 30 days for all backuptypes.
-`Get-AzureBackupBlobItem -ResourceGroupName Value -StorageAccountName Value -retentionDays 30 -backuptype 'all'`
+`Get-AzureBackupBlobItem -ResourceGroupName Value -StorageAccountName Value -blob blobname -retentionDays 30 -backuptype 'all'`

 This will retrieve all blob items of the last 30 days for all databases with Test at the begining of the nam.
-`Get-AzureBackupBlobItem -ResourceGroupName Value -StorageAccountName Value -retentionDays 30 -database 'Test'`
+`Get-AzureBackupBlobItem -ResourceGroupName Value -StorageAccountName Value -blob blobname -retentionDays 30 -database 'Test'`

 ### Get-AzureBackupItem
 The cmdlet Get-AzureBackupItem collects a list of items which protected by Azure backup.
 It also returns the protection status of the items.